Category Archives: Career Advice

 Community

 - I will post daily during the work week to this blog in order to give back to the SQL community.
-Last year I had planned to blog 365 days of the year, but there were many days when the content was subpar because I was on vacation, holiday, or simply having fun with my family.
+Last year I had planned to blog 365 days of the year, but there were many days when the content was less than stellar because I was on vacation, holiday, or simply having fun with my family.
 I think this year if I limit it to the days that I am actually working on SQL Server then the content should stay consistent.

 - I will spend time daily helping people on twitter, SQL blogs, and various SQL-related websites such as SQL Server Central.
 This was hard to do last year but it is still a noble goal and thus should be listed.